-The Digital Freedom Fund has a Board with five independent members.
+The Digital Freedom Fund has a Board with six independent members.

 Raegan MacDonald, Senior EU Policy Manager at Mozilla (Chair)